 - 1 pound pasta, cooked (tagliatelle is traditional, but use your favorite pasta)

 1. Saute the meat and aromatics: Heat the oil, butter, and prosciutto in a large pot over medium-high heat, and saute until the prosciutto starts to crisp up, about 3 minutes.
-Add the onion, carrot, celery, and 1/2 tsp kosher salt, and saute until the onion is softened, about 4 minutes.
+Add the onion, carrot, celery, and ½ teaspoon kosher salt, and saute until the onion is softened, about 4 minutes.
 Stir in the garlic and tomato paste and saute until the tomato paste darkens, about 2 minutes.
-Add the ground beef and pork, sprinkle with the 1 tsp salt and 1/2 tsp pepper, and saute until the meat just loses its pink color.
+Add the ground beef and pork, sprinkle with the 1 teaspoon salt and ½ teaspoon pepper, and saute until the meat just loses its pink color.
 Increase the heat to high, add the wine, and bring to a boil.
 Stir in the milk, tomatoes, bay leaves, and Parmesan rind, and bring to a simmer.

 2. Slow cook the Bolognese sauce: Transfer the ingredients to the slow cooker, cover, and cook on low heat for 8-10 hours or high heat for 4-5 hours.

 3. Serve: Discard the bay leaves and Parmesan rind.
 Toss 1 pound of cooked pasta with 1 cup of the Bolognese sauce, then pour 3 more cups on top of the pasta.
 (Or - use the 3 cups of sauce to top individual servings of pasta - see the picture below.)
 Freeze the rest of the sauce in 1 quart containers for later use.

 *Substitute meatloaf mix for the beef and pork.
 I had a couple of pounds of grass fed hamburger from my local farmers market in my freezer, so I picked up a pound of ground pork at my local store to fill it out.